A corneal transplant is a routine surgical procedure that replaces a damaged cornea with a healthy one from a donor.

 The ultimate aim of corneal surgery is to improve a person’s sight or alleviate eye pain.

 Injuries to the cornea may be minor or severe.
 Minor injuries, such as small scratches, usually heal on their own.
-However, deeper injuries can cause scarring and problems with vision.
+However, deeper injuries can cause

 A surgeon may perform corneal surgery to treat severe corneal injuries or corneal dystrophies.